 In our ‘Ask the Coach’ series, we answer your health and fitness questions.
 Learn from a trail, ultra, and snowshoe racing coach Derrick Spafford as he provides his expert advice.
 Here, we focus on hydration while running and exercising, especially during the summer.

 I am wondering how to stay well hydrated for longer trail runs during the summer, especially when training for ultramarathons.
 I see photos of runners running with a single bottle and wondering if they just make do as that certainly can’t be enough fluid on a hot day?

 – Chris S.

 Staying well hydrated during longer training runs and races in the summer is vital.
+In fact, even a small decrease in hydration status impacts function and performance.
 Trying to ‘make do’ with limited water is never wise or safe, both from a performance standpoint as well as for safety.